Do you want to configure your WordPress SMTP settings and set up emails?

 Method 2: Add WordPress SMTP and Email Settings Yourself

-The second option is to configure WordPress SMTP settings yourself.
-This is slightly time-consuming for beginners, but we’ve already created custom setup docs for every email provider to help you with the setup process.
+Luckily, email set up is simple.
+We’ve created custom setup docs for every email provider to help you with the setup process.

 Install the WP Mail SMTP Plugin